Best Android Phones Under $300 Android Central 2022

 - Best stylus on an Android phone under $300: Moto G Stylus (2021) Unlocked

-- Best International: Xiaomi Redmi Note 8 Pro
+- Best international Android phone under $300: Xiaomi Redmi Note 10 Unlocked

 - Simple and effective software

 - Battery lasts 2-3 days

 - Compatible with all U.S. carriers

 Best alternative Android phone under $300: TCL 20S

 You may be familiar with TCL for its low-cost televisions, but did you know the company also makes Android phones?
 The TCL 20S is part of the company's second-generation of U.S.-bound handsets.
 It's also one of the most well-rounded devices you can get in this price range.

 Speaking of TVs, one of the best parts of the TCL 20S is its display.
 It features a 6.67-inch LCD panel with Full HD+ resolution, and thanks to TCL's custom NXTVISION technology, you're treated to increased sharpness, more vibrant images, and true-to-life colors.
 We also appreciate the slim bezels and hole-punch cutout for the selfie camera.